stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 06 (P2L2) - OO Software Engineering and UML.md

 - Possible states of the class
 - Events that cause a transition from one state to another
 - Actions that result from a state change

+## Section Quizzes

+### OO Benefits Quiz

+_Acme Corporation decided to use an OO approach in its software development process.
+What benefits can they expect to receive from this decision?_

+- Increased reuse because of the modular coding style
+- Increased maintainability because the system design can accommodate changes more easily
+- Increased understandability because the design models real-world entities